wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ## Few concepts on merge sort

-Suppose we have an array of integers ,
+Suppose we have an array of integers,

 `6 5 3 1 8 7 2 4`

-Note : In `python` it is  called `list` and in `C++` it can be called either `array or vector` and in `Java` it is called a `ArrayList` .
+Note: In ``Python`` it is called **list** and in ``C++`` it can be called either **array or vector** and in ``Java`` it is called a **ArrayList**.

-Then we can clearly see that merge sort is performed like this way.
+Then we can see that merge sort is performed in this way.

 ![image](https://miro.medium.com/max/600/1*opwN0BhtH4zvPF697fPlow.gif)

 ## Algorithm

-### Divide ( Dividing is our first step)
+### Divide (Dividing is our first step)

-- Calculate the mid point by checking if left index is less than the right index , if yes divide the array .
+- Calculate the midpoint by checking if the left index is less than the right index, if yes divide the array.
-- Now continue dividing the array until `left index < right index` becomes false , that is until division is not possible.
+- Now continue dividing the array until `left index < right index` becomes false, that is until the division is not possible.

 ### Conquer

-- After dividing the array into smallest units, start merging the elements again by comparing them .
+- After dividing the array into the smallest units, start merging the elements again by comparing them.

 - We need to compare and merge starting from the last splits or last smallest units.
-So **Recursion** needs to done here.
+So **Recursion** needs to be done here.

 ### Merge

-- Since each half is already sorted so we need to just sort between 2 halves to **combine/merge** then to make a bigger sorted array
+- Since each half is already sorted so we need to just sort between 2 halves to **combine/merge** than to make a bigger sorted array.

 ## [Leetcode Problem 912 Sort an Array](https://leetcode.com/problems/sort-an-array/)